ImperialCollegeLondon/MSE404-MM/docs/labs/lab01/readme.md

     - The input file there is for the `pw.x` code.
 You can pass this file to `pw.x` with input redirection and save the output to a file with output redirection (otherwise the output will just be in the terminal).
 To do this type `pw.x < He.in > He.out`.
     - See what files are present in the directory now.
 As well as the output file we saved, some others were generated.<br>
     ![text](images/20dft.PNG){: width="600" }<br>
     - Take a look through the output file `He.out` using `less`.
-You can usse the arrow keys to scroll, `g` to go to the beginning of the file, `G` to go to the end of the file and `q` to exit the reader.
+You can use the arrow keys to scroll, `g` to go to the beginning of the file, `G` to go to the end of the file and `q` to exit the reader.
 We'll discuss the contents of this in next week's lab, but for now skip to the section immediately following the line that reads `End of self-consistent calculation`:
-          - This lists the calculated eigenvalues.
+          - This lists the calculated energy eigenvalues: in helium only the 1s orbital is occupied by two electrons
-          - We have one doubly-occupied level in our calculation, so you'll see one number.
+          - Compare the value of the 1s orbital energy to the result you get from the Schroedinger equation when electron-electron interactions are neglected.
           - Following this, you can see in the output, the value of the highest occupied energy level in eV, and the total energy in Rydberg.
+How does the total energy compare to the experimental value of 79.02?
+How does it compare to the total energy obtained when electron-electron interactions are neglected?
           - Congratulate yourself on running your first DFT calculation.

     ![text](images/21DFT.PNG){: width="600" }